lambdaloop/anipose/docs/start_2d.md

 ## Summarizing the data

-After computing the whole pipeline for all videos, the final outputs of interest (the 3d pose coordinates and angles, possibly the 2d coordinates) are scattered across a lot of folders.
+After computing the whole pipeline for all videos, the final outputs of interest (the 2D coordinates) are scattered across a lot of folders.

 For further processing and analysis, it is often useful to have one central file with all the data.
-Hence, Anipose provides the command “summarize”, which summarizes everything into a “summaries” folder.
+Hence, Anipose provides the command “summarize_2d”, which summarizes everything into a “summaries” folder.
-The output csv for each of angles, 3d, and 2d tracking coordinates has all the data from all sessions, and a few extra columns to show where the data comes from.
+The output csv for the 2d tracking coordinates has all the data from all sessions, and a few extra columns to show where the data comes from.